mparrondo/project_mparrondo/README.md

     - The system will display a main menu with numbered options
     - Follow the on-screen instructions to manage tasks and habits

-### Evaluation Criteria

-The project is evaluated based on:

-- **Functionality**: Complete ability to add, remove, mark as completed, and generate reports
-- **Code Organization**: Clear structure with meaningful variable names and appropriate use of functions
-- **User Experience**: Ease of use with clear instructions, error handling, and appropriate feedback
-- **Completeness**: Implementation of all described features without errors
-- **Creativity**: User experience-oriented development with additional functionalities

-### Version History

-The project maintains version control with the following main commits:

-- **Final submission version**: Complete final version of the project
-- **Tasks 4, 5 and 6 completed**: Implementation of deletion, reports, and main menu
-- **Create Project_mparrondo.ipynb**: Initial notebook creation
-- **Initial commit**: Initial repository setup

 ### Contribution

 This is an individual academic project developed by mparrondo as part of the ACENET program.
 The repository is configured as public for evaluation and demonstration purposes.